-To add, modify or delete existing accounts, use the menu Accounting ‣ Configuration ‣ Financial Accounting ‣ Accounts ‣ Accounts.
+To add, modify or delete existing accounts, use the menu Accounting ‣ Configuration ‣ Accounts ‣ Accounts.

 The main account fields are:

-Code: the code length is not limited to a specific number of digits.
-Use code 0 to indicate the root account.
+Account Code and Name: the code length is not limited to a specific number of digits.
+Use code 0 to indicate the root account and the account name.

 Parent: determines which account is the parent of this one, to create the tree structure of the chart of accounts.